shsagir/play-area-sync/docs/new-relic.md

 template:         article
 reviewed:         2016-02-20
-title:            Integrate New Relic in fortrabbit
+title:            Integrate New Relic with fortrabbit
 naviTitle:        New Relic
 lead:             Where should I improve the performance of my App?
 Learn how to combine the popular software analysis tool with fortrabbit.

+group:            Profiling
-group:            Extending_fortrabbit
+section:          Extending_fortrabbit

 image:            new-relic-logo.svg
 websiteLink:      https://www.newrelic.com?utm_source=fortrabbit